 If you’ve set up password recovery options on your Microsoft 365 account, you should be able to reset it yourself by following the instructions here.

 If you haven’t set up password recovery options or they’re not working, you can seek help from the EAC Records office or at the EAC Library.

 Multi-factor Authentication (MFA) is an authentication method that requires the user to provide two or more verification factors to gain access to a resource.
 Examples of multi-factor would be the use of password plus a one-time code that is texted to your personal device.

-EAC will be implementing MFA in the near future for students when accessing Gila Hank Online, Microsoft 365, Canvas, and other resources.
+EAC has implemented MFA for students when accessing Gila Hank Online, Microsoft 365, Canvas, and other resources.
 This is required by law, but it is also just a good idea to better protect your information.

 EAC uses your Microsoft 365 account as the source for a Single Sign On experience across the different online resources and systems.
 As such, you only need to add multi-factor authentication methods to it to be protected across all those systems.

 Microsoft 365 Multi-Factor Authentication (MFA) helps safeguard access to data and applications while maintaining simplicity for users.
 It provides additional security by requiring a second form of authentication and delivers strong authentication via a range of easy to use authentication methods.